Fostering: Getting Involved

 If you're lucky, the rescue group will have already found out whether the dog gets along with other dogs and cats.
 If you aren't very familiar with dog to dog communication, you should do the introductions under the supervision of someone who is -- such as other members of your rescue group.
 In the meantime, it's well worth it to become a student of canine communication.
 Spend time in dog parks watching how dogs interact.
 Invest in some books and videos on the subject.

 You should introduce the foster dog to your own dog in a neutral location if possible.
 If you are concerned about either of the dogs' potential reactions, you might want to try introducing them on opposite sides of a chain link fence.
-I prefer to let dogs meet off leash when possible so that their body language is natural and not hindered by the leash.

 I introduce most of my fosters to my own dogs one at a time in my fenced yard, starting with my friendliest, most stable dog first.
 I try not to intervene more than necessary while the dogs are getting to know one another.
 A squirt bottle can be a useful deterent to correct inappropriate behavior.

 This method has worked for me because I know what to expect from my own dogs.
 You know your own dog better than anyone else, and you will soon be fairly astute at predicting his reactions to the various fosters that you bring home.